calvinwhealton/SensitivityAnalysisPlots/DOCUMENTATION.md

 **name_list**: list with groups.
 The list is composed of group names with a vector of variables assigned to each.
 An example entry in the list would be `'group1' = c('x1','x2','x3')`, which would be interpreted as the group "group1" is composed of variables "x1", "x2", and "x3".

 **col_list**: list of colors for each group.
-Entries should be of the form `'group1'='deepskyblue'`, which means that "group1" would be assigned a color of "deepskyblue".
+Default `col_list = NULL` implies that a Color Brewer palette will be used.
+User-specified entries should be of the form `'group1'='deepskyblue'`, which means that "group1" would be assigned a color of "deepskyblue".

 **df**: data frame with the first- and total-order indices, and the name of the input varaibles.